erohtar/Dasherr/README.md

 After trying out quite a few server dashboards and not quite finding the right one that:
 - was minimal and static enough to not consume much resources (both on server and client)
 - also informed me about the vitals and online status of my services

 ..
 I eventually created my own.
 It started as a hobby weekend project but I have been using it as my only dashboard for a couple months now, and am rather happy with it.

 ## Installation
 ### With Docker
-- Install a webserver Docker image (I use and recommend [this one](https://hub.docker.com/r/linuxserver/nginx))
+- Install any webserver Docker container (I myself use and recommend [this one](https://hub.docker.com/r/linuxserver/nginx))
-- Here's a sample Docker configuration for the above image
+- Here's a sample Docker configuration for the above container
 ```
 version: "2.1"
 services: